Skip to main content

 You can apply the same completeness discipline used in formal reporting.
 The 2025 Form 5500 instructions emphasize complete filings with required schedules and attachments, and entries that pass screening to be received.
 For your close, that means complete, internally consistent records before you treat the month as final.
 The folder structure is there to reduce search time and make future review possible without rebuilding context.

 Run stress review only after reconciliation is complete.
-In your close summary, keep a placeholder until records are verified: Apply stress scenario after verification.
+In your close summary, keep the stress scenario pending finance-record verification until the records support it.

 Then log one concrete corrective action before closing the month, with owner and timing.
 The month stays open until that action note is recorded.